Written ByRenan França

 One can say that MOOCs like edX are the door of opportunity to quality education across the world.

-EdX’s first class in 2012, the Circuits and Electronics course which was usually offered twice a year at MIT saw an enrollment of 155,000 learners from 162 countries, with over 7,200 getting a certificate from the course as opposed to 100 students who would have been taught in classrooms at MIT, and by the end of 2019, the course had reached about 500,000 learners.
+EdX’s first class in 2012, the Circuits and Electronics course - which was usually offered in person at MIT twice a year - saw an enrollment of 155,000 learners from 162 countries, with over 7,200 getting a certificate from the course as opposed to 100 students who would have been taught in classrooms at MIT, and by the end of 2019, the course had reached about 500,000 learners.

 Below we point out 4 reasons why it is really advantageous to take classes on edX: